Texas Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Average Cost of Minimum Coverage Car Insurance in Texas

 Many factors are considered in determining the cost of minimum car insurance rates, but age is the most common.
-In Texas, drivers aged 22 to 29 face the highest premiums due to their limited driving experience and higher likelihood of accidents.
+In Texas, drivers aged 22 to 29 face the highest premiums due to their limited driving experience and higher likelihood of filing claims.

 The table below shows the average minimum coverage cost in Texas for each age group, illustrating how premiums vary depending on age.